stratg5/csvparser/README.md

 ## Package Structure

 I've created an address client that can perform address-related actions.
-This felt like a logical separation to me, it could be extended in the future to perform additional address-related tasks.
+This felt like a logical separation to me, and it could be extended in the future to perform additional address-related tasks.

 I've created an entities package to hold all of the objects.
 This gives a single location to access each of the entities for the application.